From Cleveland to Rocky Top: Camden Sewell's journey to making Tennessee baseball history

 Jason Sewell, Camden's father, shared a story about that moment.

 "He went to workout his sophomore year.
-I had a good friend of mine who coaches at Carson Newman, Tom Griffin, and he was there to see him.
-Carson Newman is a DII program.
-He came and talked to me afterwards."
+I had a good friend of mine who coaches at Carson Newman--Tom Griffin-- and he was there to see him.
+Carson Newman is a DII program."

 Griffin told Sewell that Camden had the talent of a DI player.